Thue/rfwadmin/README.md

 A web interface for controlling a MineCraft server, optimized for quickly restarting with custom maps such as Race For Wool (RFW).

+Bugs:
+- The save command is a hack, just waiting 10 seconds and hoping it successfully saved, so not 100% reliable.
+Save multiple times to different names for added chance of success.

 To install:
 - Only tested on Ubuntu 12.04